 Maintaining a career and earning an income were probably the most difficult parts of living with sleep apnea.
 As entrepreneurial and motivated as one can be , careers and businesses cannot thrive when a person cannot breathe.
 My first job out of college was in California working for a residential designer as a engineering draftsman.
 I lost that job after less than a year due to fatigue at work.
 My next job was working as an engineering technologist for a buildings assessment company and after six weeks, I was let go for fatigue again.
 This was a reflection of all the summer jobs and internships I took while in school, in which I could never be both alert and on time; it was one or the other and rarely either.
 After losing the technologist job, I remembered the fatigue throughout all of those summer jobs and internships I had and I lost faith in being able to have a career.
 With enough money in my pocket for one month's rent and some groceries, I managed to find a job working for an apartment building owner who needed somebody to help him coordinate maintenance and keep his database updated.
 He wanted somebody with ten years of experience but I was desperate so I offered to work for him for far less than what it would have cost him to have that ten-year individual, and I got the job.
 It was only for four hours per day and it was almost enough to pay the bills.
 My day there would start at 9am and would end at 1pm.
 From 2pm to 4pm I would nap, and at nights, I telemarketed on commission.
 That is how I paid my rent and survived from 2002 to 2005

 In 2006, I decided to go back to school and do a master's in engineering at McMaster University in Hamilton, Ontario.
 Because my courses were in the evening, I was able to excel.
 I was the top student in my class and in 2007, I met a professor who had a patent-pending desalination technology that I believed could solve a part of the world's water crisis.
 He was looking to take to market and I instantly jumped on it.
 I found an investor who agreed to fund the initial prototyping, and in the afternoons before class, I would cold call industrial water users who could potentially demo the technology in order to prove it out.
 By the time I graduated, I had list of customers, an investor and my dream of a desalination company was close to coming true.
 My investor offered me a job and a small partnership stake in his venture fund while we worked on the desalination business and foolishly, I took the job.
 The comute was half an hour by car and having to give up that amount of sleep was a sacrifice that I ultimately could not afford to pay.
 Not once was I at work on time, and I need both hands to count the number times per day I would go the bathroom pretending to be sick in order to sleep.
-Although I performed my job well and above expectations, my boss had a middle manager watching over me and this person, along with another employee, both resented me coming to work late, and I could never sneak in because of the position of my desk relative to theirs.
-Relations at work soured, people wondered why I spent so much time in the bathroom, and this dried my investor's confidence in working with me.
+Although I believe I performed my job well, managers would notice me coming to work late and I could never sneak in because of the position of my desk relative to theirs.
+Relations at work soured with my co-workers due my lateness, people wondered why I spent so much time in the bathroom, and this dried my investor's confidence in working with me.
 In the summer of 2008, after investing two years into this new venture, the investment in the desalination company was halted.
 Dejected and not knowing how I would earn a living, I decided to move back home to my parents house in Vancouver.
 I also vowed never to live more than a few minutes away from a place of work.
 Nonetheless, given that my investor's office was in an industrial park, I didn't have much choice in the matter.

 In Vancouver at the suggestion of my mom, I started tutoring in the evenings and did this from 2009 to 2011.
 I excelled at this job because I could sleep as much as I needed and work in the evenings.
 Out of over 1000 tutors in my agency, many of which were licensed teachers, in 2010 I won the teacher-of-the-year award.
 During the daytime, for the the three years between 2009 and 2011 I tried to revive the desalination company while volunteer for a housing non-profit I was starting but I would always crash and burn with fatigue.
 After three years of tutoring, I ended up working as a consultant for the father of one my students who greatly appreciated how I helped his son learn French.
 He was a real estate developer who I had approached to fund a non-profit housing project.
 Although he declined the project, he offered to hire me as a consultant on a few of his own projects.
 At that time, I did not know I had sleep apnea and although I feared that I would get fired from not being alert or on time, I took the job.
 Anytime I had a day job, I always knew that the rainy day, and days, were on their way.
 One or two important morning meetings missed because I didn't wake up, and I was out the door.
 So, I learned to save my money while I earned, and to live well below my means.
 As a result, and to this day, I have not had more than a few hundred dollars of consumer credit card debt, and never more consumer debt than cash in the bank, and regardless of what the future holds, I'll probably maintain that habit.